andreahcruz/FinalAnalysisReport/README.md

 Also note the file location when you are running the code.
 We put our Data into one Data folder so your path way may be different.

-As for the dashboard (I'm unsure how it works but I did a free trial on some of the templates so it does show up on my end but possibly not for you.
+As for the dashboard (We're unsure how it works but we did a free trial on some of the templates so it does show up on our end but possibly not for you.